 Sponsored reviews tend to compare this with Uppababy that costs about $900.
 Yes, but at least Uppababy Vista or Bugaboo Donkey come with all the necessary accessories, including the bassinet.

-To sum up, I think Mockingbird could have potential but at the moment it’s not something I would recommend. it’s too big, too heavy, too flimpsy and seating configurations for a newborn is just idiotic.
+To sum up, I think Mockingbird could have potential but at the moment it’s not something I would recommend. it’s too big, too heavy, too flimsy and the price is not as great as it seems at first.

 I was able to find an almost perfect single-to-double stroller after all – Cybex Gazelle S and Baby.
 It’s roughly the same price as Mockingbird.